 “Upon the world he made his mark, and

-mouthpiece of the foundation, whose main purpose is for the distribution of information in regards to Soapy Smith.
+and the official mouthpiece of the foundation, whose main purpose is for the distribution of information in regards to Soapy

-formed in 1985 under the name, the Soapy Smith Collection, whose membership consisted of family members who had inherited
+Trust was originally formed in 1985 under the name, the Soapy Smith Collection, whose membership consisted of family members

-the main portions of the family artifacts and documents.
-In June 2006 it was expanded and renamed to accommodate all
+who had inherited the main portions of the family artifacts and documents.
+In June 2006 it was expanded and renamed

 Why a Trust?

-likely Soapy Smith kept most, if not all, of his correspondences, personal, business documents and letters.
-These have been
+is very likely Soapy Smith kept most, if not all, of his correspondences, personal, business documents and letters.
+These

-preserved by members of the Smith family.
-Inclusive, the family has invested over one hundred years in researching and investigating
+have been preserved by members of the Smith family.
+Inclusive, the family has invested over one hundred years in researching

 Geri Murphy, Vice President